 The digestate is rich in organics and nutrients, almost odourless and pathogens are partly inactivated. via sswm.info

-AD is a multi-purpose process.
-Small-scale anaerobic digestion plants reduce the GHG emissions from the storage of the livestock manure.
+Small-scale anaerobic digestion plants on farms also help reduce the GHG emissions from the storage of the livestock manure.
 The recovered biogas replaces oil, kerosene or wood as fuels and in doing so reduces the release of particulates and toxins into the atmosphere.

 As a consequence, their detrimental effects on human health are reduced, while the reduction or elimination of pathogens during the process can lead to improved human health as well as animal health and productivity.

-These small scale anaerobic digestion plants wherever they are located can usually be integrated into a wholly sustainable farming system for the reduction of pollution to land, air and water. via iea-biogas.net
+These small scale anaerobic digestion plants located on farms can usually be integrated into a wholly sustainable farming system for the reduction of pollution to land, air and water. via iea-biogas.net